edwardcallow/tesco-jargon/e.md

 #### Expected weekly sales
 The amount of a product expected to sell in store in any given week based on trading information.
 This is calculated using historic actual sales and predicted sales.

+#### Expert pay grade
+Pay grades above skilled (D grade) and eligible for skills payments.
+Used in stores and customer fulfilment centres.
+> Also known as E grade and F grade.

 #### Express store
 A type of Tesco store in the convenience store format.
 These stores stock a small amount of everyday items and can be on petrol forecourts.